 I have already gushed a little about this book before over here and that defines my love for Rome.
 Four Seasons in Rome is lyrical and poetic and is the author’s personal account of his struggles in the eternal city.
 Oh Rome!!
 This book made me fall in love with the city yet again and whether one has visited or not, Doerr’s writing weaves a certain magic that will make you take that trip to the city!

 4. The Leopard by Giuseppe Tomasi di Lampedusa:

-This book was one of my first few reads on Sicily but it was nothing like I expected.
-The Leopard documents Italy during the period of its unification or risorgimento.
-There is class and traditions among the noblemen of Sicily.
+The Leopard was one of my first few reads on Sicily but it was nothing like I expected.
+Documenting Italy during the period of its unification or risorgimento, this book talks about class and traditions among the noblemen of Sicily.
 It is history and a bit of everything -politics, drama, aristocracy and power.
-It is a must read to up your game in the Italian literature section and easily makes it one of the top 10 books on Italian Literature, The Leopard is also made into a movie.
+A must read that easily makes it be one of the top 10 books on Italian Literature, The Leopard is also made into a movie.

 5. Brunelleschi’s Dome by Ross King:

-Saw the latest movie Inferno??
-Can’t stop thinking about this beautiful dome below?
-You are going for the right book.
+Did you see the movie Inferno??
+Can’t stop thinking about the beautiful dome below??
+You are not alone!
 Ross King’s book on Filippo Brunelleschi, the mastermind behind this dome, will make you fall in love with Florence.
-The book is intriguing and historical.
-Although there are a lot of engineering details, I still enjoyed the story of the paranoid Italian goldsmith who is one of the most famous names in the field of European architecture.
+The book is intriguing and historical with a lot of engineering details.
+I enjoyed the story of the paranoid Italian goldsmith who is now one of the most famous names in the field of European architecture.
 His dome is not only the subject of many photographs but it is also what defines Florence as a city.
 Ross King’s book highlights the hardships that he had to endure in the times of plagues and wars and is definitely worth a read.